 Become aware of your eating habits

-A healthy diet is not limited to the food consumed and also concerns eating habits, such as taking the time to eat, savoring food, eating with the family, limiting distractions during meals (e.g. television, tablet, telephone), to plan their meals and to take their food traditions and preferences into account.
+A healthy diet is not limited to the food consumed and also concerns eating habits, such as taking the time to eat, savoring food, eating with the family, limiting distractions during meals (e.g. television, tablet, telephone), to plan their meals and to take into account their traditions and food preferences.
 (See the article:Intuitive eating, what to eat in winter?)

 In summary, the diet of pregnant women includes a variety of foods with little or no processing in quantities adapted to the feelings of hunger and satiety of each.